Compassionate and Experienced Divorce Attorney in LA

 Connect with Sua Law Group for a free case evaluation with a Los Angeles County divorce attorney at (805) 515-4070 or by using our online contact form.
 Hablamos español.

-The divorce process in California cannot be completed until all issues pertinent to your case are resolved.
-Thus, divorce can either be uncontested or contested.
-When uncontested, these issues can be resolved between you and your spouse through discussion or negotiation, formalized into an agreement, and submitted to the court for approval.
-If you cannot come to an agreement on all of the issues, your case will be contested.
-This means you will need to proceed to trial in a family law court where the contested issues will be decided by the judge based on evidence presented by both sides.
+- In contested divorce, spouses cannot come to an agreement on all issues involved in the split,.
+This means you will need to proceed to trial in a family law court, where the contested issues will be decided by the judge based on evidence presented by both sides.

 These basic issues include: